Environmental Science and Policy

 Limited Access: No

 Phone: (850) 644-8580

 Environmental Science is the interdisciplinary study of environmental systems from a scientific perspective.
 Drawing principally from the areas of oceanography, geology, and meteorology, the Environmental Science program will prepare students in the broader area of geosciences and is an attractive option for students seeking a broader interdisciplinary major with the rigor of mathematics and the physical sciences at its core.

-FSU offers both the BS and BA degrees in Environmental Science.
-The BA degree differs from the BS degree in lower-level mathematics requirements and a greater emphasis on policy.
+The Environmental Science & Policy major offers lower-level mathematics requirements and a greater emphasis on policy.
 The goals of these programs are to prepare exceptionally well-qualified graduates prepared to work in the interdisciplinary earth sciences, whether in government agencies, NGOs, or the private sector.
 They also provide a strong basis for graduate study in environmental and interdisciplinary earth sciences.

 Prospective transfer students should contact email@example.com (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.

 MAC X105 (3) College Algebra

 MAC X140 (3) Pre-calculus Algebra or STA X122 (3) Introduction to Applied Statistics

 CHM X045,X045L (3,1) General Chemistry I, Lab

 BSC2011, 2011L (3, 1) Biological Science II, Lab or CHM1046, 1046L (3, 1) General Chemistry II, Lab